makers-for-life/makair/README.md

 - 1 x **Pneumatic Connectors (No Pressure)** — Print [the STL part](./src/mechanics/parts/pneumatic-connectors/fdm/stl) using the same printer, make sure that you pick the proper sub-part (SLA or SLS; FDM discouraged; 100 microns minimum);
 - 1 x **Pneumatic Connectors (Pressure)** — Print [the STL part](./src/mechanics/parts/pneumatic-connectors/fdm/stl) using the same printer, make sure that you pick the proper sub-part (SLA or SLS; FDM discouraged; 100 microns minimum);

-If you are using your own proprietary blower — in addition to the parts above — please adjust the [Blower Holder](./src/mechanics/parts/blower-holder) CAD model and print it as well (this one prints well using a FDM printer at worst).
+If you are using your own proprietary blower — _in addition to the parts above_ — please adjust the [Blower Holder](./src/mechanics/parts/blower-holder) CAD model and print it as well (this one prints well using a FDM printer at worst).

+### 2. Container

 Now that you got all parts printed, you may assemble them in the MakAir container box.
 We recommend that you build the container using laser-cut acrylic panels.
 You may find the container CAD model for [Fusion 360](./src/mechanics/container/molding/fusion) or as a [STEP file](./src/mechanics/container/molding/step).